-According to the Basel II capital methodology, FIMSA requires the monthly reporting of capital ratios.
-Minimum capital adequacy ratios are 5 percent. for Tier I capital and 10 percent for Total capital (the sum of Tier I and Tier II capital) for banks that are not considered to be of systemic importance.
+According to the Basel II capital methodology, the CBA requires the monthly reporting of capital ratios.
+Minimum capital adequacy ratios are 5 percent for Tier I capital and 10 percent for Total capital (the sum of Tier I and Tier II capital) for banks that are not considered to be of systemic importance.
 For banks of systemic importance, the relevant requirements are set to increase periodically to reach 6 percent and 12 percent by 2020.
 Tier II capital is allowed to equal, but may not exceed, 100 percent of Tier I capital.

-Further, all banks must maintain a leverage ratio at a level not below 4 percent (or 5 percent. for banks of systemic importance.
+Further, all banks must maintain a leverage ratio at a level not below 4 percent (or 5 percent for banks of systemic importance).
+(The CBA has proposed to introduce certain temporary regulatory relief for banks aimed at the alleviation of the negative effects of the COVID-19 pandemic and the related volatility in international oil markets to the economy.
+This relief is said to include lowering the Tier I and Tier II requirements for banks.)